S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 "timeGravityAccelerometer-std()-Z"

--Mean and Std Dev of X, Y and Z components of the timeGravityAccelerometerJerk:
+- Mean and Std Dev of X, Y and Z components of the timeGravityAccelerometerJerk:

 "timeBodyAccelerometerJerk-mean()-X"